davidfoxcroft/lsj-book/README.md

 Contains LaTeX source for:

 Navarro DJ and Foxcroft DR (2018). learning statistics with jamovi: a tutorial for psychology students and other beginners.
 (Version 0.65).
-[Available from url: https://sites.google.com/brookes.ac.uk/learning-stats-with-jamovi] DOI: 10.24384/hgc3-7p15
+DOI: 10.24384/hgc3-7p15 [Available from url: http://www.learnstatswithjamovi.com]

 In principle, this repository should include everything needed to reproduce the book from scratch.